|

 Cultivation:

-and pretty easy.
+Summer grower and pretty easy.
+Water

-regularly in summer, keep rather dry in winter,
+regularly in summer, keep rather dry in winter, but it can handle

-little water.
+excessive water to little water.
+Best

 but it grows well in full sun and full shade, too.